whl1729/note/computer/rust/trpl/15_smart_pointers.md

     - When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
     - When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type

+2. At compile time, Rust needs to know how much space a type takes up.
+One type whose size can’t be known at compile time is a recursive type, where a value can have as part of itself another value of the same type.
+Because this nesting of values could theoretically continue infinitely, Rust doesn’t know how much space a value of a recursive type needs.
+However, boxes have a known size, so by inserting a box in a recursive type definition, you can have recursive types.

 ### 15.2 Treating Smart Pointers Like Regular References with the Deref Trait

-1. Implementing the Deref trait allows you to customize the behavior of the dereference operator, *.
+1. Implementing the Deref trait allows you to customize the behavior of the dereference operator, \*.
 By implementing Deref in such a way that a smart pointer can be treated like a regular reference, you can write code that operates on references and use that code with smart pointers too.

 2. Tuple structs have a name, but their fields don't.
 They are declared with the struct keyword, and then with a name followed by a tuple.
 There is one case when a tuple struct is very useful, though, and that is when it has only one element.
 We call this the ‘newtype’ pattern, because it allows you to create a new type that is distinct from its contained value and also expresses its own semantic meaning.
 ```